Skip to content

 Emotional and Physical Support

-1. Power and courage
+1. Strength and Courage

 Garnet inspires inner strength, courage and perseverance, helping to overcome difficulties and challenges with confidence.